climateengine/spfi-docs-public/index.md

 integrated into data processing pipelines, analytics workflows, and content management systems.
 The resultant climate insights can be leveraged for informed decision-making in a range of systems and processes.

-💡 If you are new to geospaital data, we recommend reading the [Geospatial Data](/geospatial-data) page.
+💡 If you are new to geospatial data, we recommend reading the [Geospatial Data](/geospatial-data) page.

 ## 📚 About These Docs